gfxdisp/pwcmp_rating_unified/README.md

 [1] M. Perez-Ortiz, A. Mikhailiuk, E. Zerman, V. Hulusic, G. Valenzise and R. K. Mantiuk, “From pairwise comparisons and rating to a unified quality scale”, Transactions on Image Processing (TIP), 2019.
 Accessible at https://www.cl.cam.ac.uk/~rkm38/pdfs/perezortiz2019unified_quality_scale.pdf

+The scaling procedure achieves several, non-trivial goals:

+* Firstly, it relates the quality scores coming from different datasets.

+* Secondly, it accounts for the accuracy/sensitivity of the protocol used in each experiment and brings the quality values into a unified scale.

+* Finally, it accounts for the uncertainty in measurements; the conditions that received more measurements have higher impact on the likelihood and the final solution.
+Overall, such an integrative approach to modeling experimental data leads to more accurate quality estimates and better "ground truth" data.

 ## Usage

 The code for this example can be found in the examples folder (example1.m).